 (c) unless a scheme explicitly provides for the purchase of securities through the market, in order to satisfy obligations in terms of the scheme, no purchases through the market will be permitted.
 Any shares purchased through the market will not be taken into account when calculating the number of shares utilised by the scheme;

-(d) the provisions of paragraphs 3.63 to 3.74 apply mutatis mutandis to any dealings by the issuer or a scheme involving securities relating to the scheme, save for the circumstances pursuant to paragraph 3.92 being present;
+(d) the provisions of [3.63 to 3.74] apply mutatis mutandis to any dealings by the issuer or a scheme involving securities relating to the scheme, save for the circumstances pursuant to [3.92] being present;

-(e) a scheme may not purchase securities during a prohibited period as defined in paragraph 3.67 unless it has in place a purchase programme.
+(e) a scheme may not purchase securities during a prohibited period as defined in [3.67] unless it has in place a purchase programme.
 The issuer must instruct only one independent third party, which makes its investment decisions in relation to the issuer’s securities independently of, and uninfluenced by, the issuer, prior to the commencement of the prohibited period to execute the repurchase programme.
 The repurchase programme must be submitted to the JSE in writing prior to the commencement of the prohibited period and must include the following details:

 (i) the name of the independent agent;